gopal-tiwari/Unofficial-Hadoop-Binary-Releases-for-Windows/README.md

-# Unofficial Apache Hadoop Binaries for Windows OS
+# Download Apache Hadoop Binaries for Windows OS

 This project aims to provide you an unofficial binary release of Apache Hadoop for Windows 64-bit platform.